abessudnov/ruEthnicNamesPublic/README.md

 This is a public repository to accompany:

 A.Bessudnov, D.Tarasov, V.Panasovets, V.Kostenko, I.Smirnov and V.Uspenskiy.
 (2021).
 "Predicting ethnicity with data on personal names in Russia".
+SocArXiv, 19 October 2021.
+[DOI 10.31235/osf.io/wf6p4](https://osf.io/preprints/socarxiv/wf6p4/)

 It provides a Python code for a classifier to code ethnicity with data on first names and surnames for major ethnic groups populating Russia.